nthnf/Tayori/README.md

 ## 📖 Project Overview

-**Tayori** is a real-time desktop companion that sits in your workspace, capturing audio from your meetings (system audio monitor or physical microphone) to transcribe speech locally, index chunks semantically, and leverage LLMs to answer context-aware questions and summarize meetings as they happen.
+**Tayori** is a real-time desktop companion that sits in your workspace, capturing audio from your meetings (system audio monitor or physical microphone) to transcribe speech locally, index chunks semantically, and leverage LLMs to answer context-aware questions dynamically as they happen.

 It demonstrates production-grade systems engineering in Rust, low-latency audio processing pipelines, local Machine Learning (ML) inference, and a highly responsive desktop GUI.